Lifetimes of (near) eternal false vacua: Universes in the massless Schwinger model and its deformations

 for some local operator $\mathcal O$ which transforms under the symmetry.
 Importantly, the limits above do not commute, and it is always true that $\lim_{V \to \infty}\lim_{m\to 0} \langle \mathcal O \rangle =0$.

-In the context of the Schwinger model, $m$ is a small chiral symmetry-breaking mass for the fermion, which energetically favors $\varphi$ being close to $0$ (for simplicity we set $\theta =0$).
-Using Eq.~\eqref{eq:decomp} we can decompose the expectation value of $e^{i\varphi}$ as
+In the context of the Schwinger model, $m$ is a small chiral symmetry-breaking mass for the fermion, with the $\theta$ parameter absorbed into the phase of the fermion mass by a chiral rotation, $\arg(m) = \theta/p$.
+Using Eq.~\eqref{eq:decomp} we can write the expectation value of $e^{i\varphi} \sim \bar{\psi}_L \psi_R$ as